 And these laws vary from state to state—in Vermont and Maine, for example, people in prison can vote.
 Dr. Atkeson explains that the ruling on Florida stems directly from a 2018 vote.
 Nearly two-thirds of voters in Florida chose to amend the state constitution and allow felons to vote.
 "What's the corrective measure?
 You create a new initiative and you put it on the ballot," says Dr. Atkeson.
 "The good thing is that democracy is an iterative process.
 And it's something that we're always building on and moving forward with."

-“States that haven’t built the [vote-by-mail] system, their voter registration file is a lot dirtier, with many more errors in it,” says Dr. Atkeson.
+"States that haven't built the [vote-by-mail] system, their voter registration file is a lot dirtier, with many more errors in it," says Dr. Atkeson.
 Using inaccurate lists to mail out ballots means many ballots may never arrive at their intended destinations.
 And if you make a mistake on your ballot such as the wrong zip code or omitting an apartment number, it might not be counted.
-An NPR analysis found that within the 2020 primary elections held so far “at least 65,000 absentee or mail-in ballots were rejected because they arrived past the deadline, often through no fault of the voter.”
+An NPR analysis found that within the 2020 primary elections held before July 2020 "at least 65,000 absentee or mail-in ballots were rejected because they arrived past the deadline, often through no fault of the voter."

 To make sure your vote counts, Dr. Cobb explains that you have to do a bit more planning than usual.
 First step, look to your state's website for voting information and instructions for how to register to vote—and do it now.